Decision Trees Explained With a Practical Example

 We almost got 80% percent accuracy.
 Which is a decent score for this type of problem statement?

-Let’s get back with the theoretical information about decision tree
+Let’s get back with the theoretical information about the decision tree.

 Assumptions made while creating the decision tree: